 Nearly half of adults report snoring, the most common sign of sleep apnea.
-Between 5 and 12 percent of the U.S. population, or between 18 and 29 million people, have sleep apnea.
+Between 5 and 12 percent of the U.S. population, or about 30 million people, have sleep apnea.
 Many believe that sleep apnea is underreported.1-4

 With sleep apnea, breathing is interrupted for short periods while a person sleeps.
 These periods last for at least 10 seconds.
 People with sleep apnea tend to snore loudly and make gasping or choking noises in their sleep.
 This occurs when their breathing is interrupted for short periods while sleeping.
 However, not everyone with sleep apnea snores.1-3

 The most common type of sleep apnea is obstructive sleep apnea.
 This occurs when soft tissue temporarily blocks the airway during sleep.
 Central sleep apnea is rare.
 It is caused by a signal problem in the brain or the heart.4

 Sleep apnea is most common in adult men over age 40.
 However, women and children have sleep apnea too.
 Between 24 and 31 percent of men have sleep apnea compared to 9 to 21 percent of women.
 Rates of sleep apnea increase in women after menopause.
 Between 2 and 20 percent of children who snore frequently have sleep apnea.1,2